15 Best Things To Do in Amsterdam, Netherlands (5-Day Guide)

 From Begijnhof, we walked over to the Bloemenmarkt, Amsterdam’s famous floating flower market.
 The stalls are built on houseboat-style structures, making it one of the world’s only canal-based flower markets.

 It was a burst of color and scent.
-Tulip bulbs in paper bags, flower seeds, wooden tulip souvenirs, and rows of blooming plants.
-While parts of it felt a bit touristy, we still found it charming.
+You can buy tulip bulbs, flower seeds, wooden tulip souvenirs, and a variety of things.

 19. 🌃 Red Light District: A Different Kind of Evening